 In the fiscal year ended April 30, 2016, we did not issue any stock option awards.

 In the fiscal year ended April 30, 2015, we issued 2,824,050 stock option awards to employees that vest based on service only.
-The weighted average grant date fair value of each stock option was \$4.73 and the aggregate fair value of options outstanding and the aggregate fair value of options vested was \$8.8 million and \$5.3 million, respectively.
+In 2015, the weighted average grant date fair value of each stock option was \$4.73 and the aggregate fair value of options outstanding and the aggregate fair value of options vested was \$8.8 million and \$5.3 million, respectively.
 All of these awards vest over a four-year period.
 Additionally, all these options could vest earlier in the event of a change in control, merger or other acquisition.
 This expense is recorded on an accelerated basis over the requisite service period of each separate vesting tranche.

-Equity-based compensation expense related to stock option awards was \$2.7 million in the fiscal year ended April 30, 2016 and \$6.5 million for the fiscal year ended April 30, 2015 and was included as a component of "Selling, general and administrative" expenses in our consolidated statements of operations and comprehensive income (loss).
-In fiscal 2016, we also recognized related income tax benefits of \$2.6 million, which has been partially offset by a valuation allowance.
-At April 30, 2016 and \$5.6 million, respectively, with a remaining weighted average life of 2.0 years and 3.1 years, respectively.
+Equity-based compensation expense related to stock option awards was \$2.4 million and \$2.7 million in the fiscal years ended April 30, 2017 and 2016, respectively.
+The compensation expense was included as a component of "Selling, general and administrative" expenses in our consolidated statements of operations and comprehensive income (loss).
+At April 30, 2017 and 2016, the unrecognized compensation expense related to stock option awards was \$1.9 million and \$2.3 million, respectively, with a remaining vested life of 1.5 years and 2.0 years, respectively.